Decorator Factory

 NOTE

-, you can use these APIs to create decorators, making your decorators more compatible and allowing them to be used in both legacy
+The related APIs are stored in unioc/meta and unioc/decorator and support tree-shaking.
+Even if you don't use the core container API of unioc, you can use these APIs to create decorators, making your decorators more compatible and allowing them to be used in both legacy and stage3 environments 🎉

 This may be very useful for some decorator library developers, such as libraries that use decorators for data validation, etc.